Bhavani-eguide/Learning/README.md

 # Learning
-This is for devops &amp; cloud learning prepose
+This is for devops &amp; cloud learning perpose